mdaffin/disconnected.systems/site/blog/archlinux-installer/index.md

 pacstrap /mnt mdaffin-desktop
 ```

-Now to make our system actually bootable we must install a bootloader.
+Now to make our system actually bootable we must install a boot loader.
 I use
 UEFI on my systems and as such use `bootctl`.
 For commands that you want to run
 inside the context of your installed system wrap them with `arch-chroot /mnt`.